Cannabis and Depression: How It Helps?

 When consuming cannabis, the body responds to the ingested substance by releasing neurotransmitters that affect the human brain and body.
 The chemical compounds called endocannabinoids, naturally made by the body, influence the neurotransmitters.
 Typically, the human brain maintains neurotransmitter levels that affect your senses, moods, and more.
 However, when it can’t maintain the neurotransmitter levels, people would experience great sadness, irritability, and moodiness which are the main symptoms of depression and other mental health disorders.

-Cannabinoids such as tetrahydrocannabinol (THC) and cannabidiol (CBD) interact with CB1 and CB2 receptors in the body and impact the brain leading to the reduction of stress and anxiety symptoms.
+Cannabinoids such as tetrahydrocannabinol (THC) and cannabidiol (CBD) interact with CB1 and CB2 receptors in the body and are often reported to impact the brain, potentially contributing to a reduction in stress and anxiety symptoms.
 Both chronic stress and anxiety disorders often happen with depression and can worsen the depressive symptoms.

 Cannabis May Help Reduce Depression Symptoms

 People who have depression are more likely to use cannabis than those who don’t.
-According to recent research, people with the condition tend to use cannabis to relieve their symptoms which is one of the most common reasons why people use weed.
+According to recent research, people with the condition tend to use cannabis, with some users reporting it may help them address their symptoms, which is one of the most common reasons why people use weed.

-According to a 2018 study, smoking cannabis can reduce levels of depression in the short term, however, researchers also found that repeated use isn’t effective for any long-term reduction of the symptoms.
-Another study published in 2021 reported that participants who used cannabis, particularly CBD-rich products, had lower levels of depression than nonusers.
-The study also reported that those who use cannabis also have a higher quality of life as well as better sleep quality.
+According to a 2018 study, smoking cannabis may be associated with a reduction in levels of depression in the short term, however, researchers also found that repeated use isn’t effective for any long-term reduction of the symptoms.
+Another study published in 2021 reported that participants who used cannabis, particularly CBD-rich products, experienced lower levels of depression than nonusers.
+The study also reported that those who use cannabis also reported a higher quality of life as well as better sleep quality.

-Cannabis Strains From Siam Green That Helps With Depression
+Cannabis Strains From Siam Green That Some Users Report May Be Associated With Depression Support

 Health Risks of Cannabis Use for Depression